BroadcomMFD/broadcom-product-scripts/endevor/Field-Developed-Programs/SonarQube-interface-to-Endevor/README.md

 ## What Endevor Packages are to be processed with SonarQube?

 By examining the element Types for elements within a package, it can be determined whether the package should be submitted for a SonarQube Analysis.
 If a package only contains PARM elements, for example, there is no need to scan the package.
+You can name the types to be scanned at your site.

 ### Optional use of the Package Builder

 Package creation is an ideal time to assess if package content requires a SonarQube scan.
-By utilizing the [Package Builder](https://github.com/BroadcomMFD/broadcom-product-scripts/tree/main/endevor/Field-Developed-Programs/ISPF-tools-for-Quick-Edit-and-Endevor) (refer to **PACKAGE PACKAGEP** and [Package.rex](https://github.com/BroadcomMFD/broadcom-product-scripts/blob/main/endevor/Field-Developed-Programs/ISPF-tools-for-Quick-Edit-and-Endevor/Package.rex)), you can automate this evaluation.
+By utilizing the [Package Builder](https://github.com/BroadcomMFD/broadcom-product-scripts/tree/main/endevor/Field-Developed-Programs/ISPF-tools-for-Quick-Edit-and-Endevor) (refer to **PACKAGE PACKAGEP** and [Package.rex](https://github.com/BroadcomMFD/broadcom-product-scripts/blob/main/endevor/Field-Developed-Programs/ISPF-tools-for-Quick-Edit-and-Endevor/Package.rex)), you can automate the selection of packages for SonarQube scanning.

-During construction, the package builder identifies element locations and types, and detects those that should be scanned.
-Upon discovery, it automatically updates the package Notes, for example:
+During construction of a package, the package builder looks at the locations and types for each element selected.
+It can then detect whether selected elements are those that should be scanned, and automatically update the package Notes, for example:

         1. RUN SONARQUBE ANALYSIS
         2.